Healthy Homes Assessment Whakatu

 Insulation Whakatu

-Underfloor and ceiling insulation is a requirement to all rental houses as of July 1st, 2019.
-All landlords and property managers should ensure that the insulation is up to standards that are in line with the latest quality.
-In some cases, old ceiling insulation as well as insulation within the sub floor space might need to be replaced or replaced.
+Ceiling and underfloor insulation is a requirement in all rental houses since July 1, 2019.
+All landlords and property managers are required to ensure that the insulation is up to this new standard.
+In some instances, old ceiling insulation as well as insulation within the subfloor space may require to be topped up or replaced.

-A well-insulated property will reduce the risk of condensation and lower the chance of mould and dampness as well as making an easier task to allow the home to retain heat.
+A well-insulated property will reduce the risk of condensation and reduce the chances of dampness and mould, and will also make an easier task to allow the house to retain heat.

-The "R" stands for thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" signifies thermal resistance, and is a gauge of how well insulation withstands heat flow.
+The more high the R-value, more efficient the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3